TLF-Bid-Protest-Insight-11-2.jpg

 Additionally, based on the CO’s testimony, the GAO found that there were reasons to question whether she adequately understood the scope of a CO’s authority in determining responsibility.
 Specifically, the CO gave conflicting responses at different points of the hearing regarding whether she could find a contractor non-responsible in the absence of a suspension or debarment.
 Finally, the GAO also noted that the CO may have been mistaken regarding the applicable presumptions in a responsibility determination.
 Generally, since the CO’s responsibility determination is made affirmatively, the contractor must be presumed non-responsible until the CO finds affirmative information clearly indicating responsibility.
 In contrast, the CO, in this instance, seemed to have mistakenly shifted the presumption to one of responsibility.

 Based on these findings, the GAO sustained the protest, stating that the CO failed to obtain and, thus, failed to consider all relevant information regarding the DOJ’s allegations of fraud before making a responsibility determination.
-Furthermore, since the CO was also mistaken about the awardee’s relationship to its parent company as relevant to performance on the contract and failed to apply presumption standards during the responsibility determination adequately, the GAO sustained the protest and recommended that the DHS make a new determination regarding the awardee’s responsibility.
+Furthermore, since the CO was also mistaken about the awardee’s relationship to its parent company as relevant to performance on the contract and failed to apply the appropriate presumption standards during the responsibility determination, the GAO sustained the protest and recommended that the DHS make a new responsibility determination.

 Definitive responsibility criteria refer to objective standards in an RFP that are specifically included to measure a prospective contractor’s ability to perform on the contract.
 If a prospective contractor fails to meet these specifically included criteria, it is deemed non-responsible and cannot be awarded the contract.
 In B-401663.4, the GAO sustained a protest to a lowest price technically acceptable (LPTA) procurement conducted by the Department of Veterans Affairs (VA) for construction services in Sarasota, FL, because the awardee failed to meet the solicitation’s definitive responsibility criteria.
 Among other experience requirements, the request for proposal (RFP) specifically required the contractor to have at least five years of experience as a general contractor and at least five years of experience on earthwork projects.
 The protestor alleged the awardee was non-responsible as it had not been in business for five years.